EXCLUSIVE-Norway's Yara close to acquiring Brazil's Petrobras fertilizer unit

 By Tatiana Bautzer and Rafaella Barros

-Petrobras has selected Yara's bid and the deal now needs to be approved by the company's board, one of the sources added.
+Petrobras has selected Yara's bid and the deal now needs to be approved by the company's board, one of the sources said.
 An announcement is expected over the next weeks.

 Yara declined to comment on "market rumors."
-Petrobras declined to comment on the choosing of Yara proposal, referring to its latest filing sent late August in which it says the companies could present binding proposals.
+Petrobras declined to comment on the choosing of Yara's proposal, referring to its latest filing in late August in which it said the companies could present binding proposals.

+In a statement later on Friday, Petrobras denied imminence of a sale, adding the process is in the binding phase, "having not reached the stage of receiving proposals."

 Yara already owns five plants in Brazil and 24 mixing facilities.
 It also owns mining and port operations.